Resources for you

 Annual Enrollment Period and FAQ's we get

 In this video, Daniel and Brad review the big changes that come during each year's Annual Enrollment Period for Medicare (October 15th - Dec 7th).
 They also review why a local agent is so important, and frequently asked questions from clients.
+Here we focus on Medicare Advantage plans in Lexington, NC.

 Understanding the Basics of Medicare: Parts A, B, D, and More